PoisotLab/ms_metaweb_transfer/manuscript.md

-by policy makers and stakeholders for their biodiversity assessment, as each country tends to set goals at the national level [@Buxton2021KeyInf] for which quantitative instruments are designed [@Turak2017UsiEss], with specific stategies often enacted at smaller scales [@Ray2021BioCri].
+by policy makers and stakeholders for their biodiversity assessment, as each country tends to set goals at the national level [@Buxton2021KeyInf] for which quantitative instruments are designed [@Turak2017UsiEss], with specific strategies often enacted at smaller scales [@Ray2021BioCri].
 Yet these national divisions, in large parts of the world, reflect nothing except for the legacy of settler colonialism, and operating under them must be done under the clear realization that they contributed to the ongoing biodiversity crisis